kraftl-UL/supML/README.md

 In the course Supervised Machine Learning we (the authors) have gained valueable insights into various spheres of supervised machine learning (ML).

 In greater detail we first dove into linear and logistic regression models, learned to assess model accuracy and evaluate models based on metrics like Confusion Matrix and its implicated metrics like Precision, Recall and the  ROC curve.
 We later looked into sampling strategies like cross validation and bootstrapping to handle large datasets more efficiently.
-Model selection procedures like lasso and ridge regression led us further to the decision tree techniques of bagging, random forests and boosting.
+Model selection procedures like lasso and ridge regression led us further to the decision tree techniques of random forests.

 Accompanying the theoretical set-up of the course we enjoyed (and endured) a practical application of those supervised ML models.